 - A home may be more flexible in caring for children with minor illnesses.

-- A home may accommodate a parent's need for longer or unusual hours, or care during emergencies.
+- A home may be able to accommodate a parent's need for longer or unusual hours, or care during emergencies.

-- Caregiver may work alone, unobserved by others.
+- Caregiver may work alone.
 Long hours may cause stress and fatigue.

 - Handling emergencies could be more difficult if only one adult is available.

-- Provider illness or emergencies can leave a parent without child care unless a backup is planned.
+- Caregiver illness or emergencies can leave a parent without child care unless a backup is planned.

-- Provider may not have the resources or expertise to provide an age appropriate environment for several different age groups.
+- Caregiver may not have the resources or expertise to provide an age-appropriate environment for different age groups.